History of California wine: Wine industry during California Gold Rush

 In 1863, species of native American grapes were taken to Botanical Gardens in England.
 These cuttings carried a species of root louse called phylloxera which attacks and feeds on the vine roots and leaves.
 Phylloxera is indigenous to North America and native vine varieties had developed resistance.
 European vines had no such evolutionary protection.
 By 1865, phylloxera had spread to vines in Provence.
 Over the next 20 years, it inhabited and decimated nearly all the vineyards of Europe.
 Many methods were attempted to eradicate phylloxera but all proved temporary and none economical.

-Finally Thomas V. Munson, a horticulturist in Texas, suggested grafting the European vinifera vines onto American riparia rootstocks.
+Finally Thomas V. Munson, a Texan horticulturist, suggested grafting the European vinifera vines onto American riparia rootstocks.
 So, there began a long, laborious process of grafting every wine vine in Europe over to American rootstocks.
 It was only in this manner that the European wine industry could be retrieved from extinction.

 In the 1870s, El Dorado County was California's third-largest wine-producing area.
-In 1879 Captain Gustave Niebaum established Inglenook Winery in Rutherford, California a small village (in Napa County, California).
-It was the first Bordeaux style winery in the USA.
-Captain Niebaum's wines became world-renowned.
-His Inglenook wines won gold medals at the World's Fair of Paris in 1889.
+In 1879 Captain Gustave Niebaum established Inglenook Winery in Rutherford, California a small Napa County village.
+It was the first Bordeaux style winery in the USA as Captain Niebaum's wines became world-renowned.
+His Inglenook wines won gold medals at the Paris Exposition Universelle in 1889.

 During the period when the Europeans were contending with phylloxera, the American wine industry was flourishing.
 By 1900, America had a fully developed and proud commercial wine producing business.
 Many California wines received medals in European competitions.
 Barrels of California wine were being regularly exported to Australia, Canada, Central America, England, Germany, Mexico and Asia.